|277.01||When tax is delinquent; penalty.|

 A county may provide by resolution that in the case of a property owner that has multiple personal property tax statements with the aggregate taxes exceeding $50, payments may be made in installments as provided in this subdivision.

+Subd.
+2. Partial payments.
 The county treasurer may accept payments of more or less than the exact amount of a tax installment due.
-Payments must be applied first to the oldest installment that is due but which has not been fully paid.
-If the accepted payment is less than the amount due, the payment is applied first to the penalty accrued for the year or the installment being paid.
+If the accepted payment is less than the amount due, payments must be applied first to the penalty accrued for the year the payment is made.
 Acceptance of partial payment of tax does not constitute a waiver of the minimum payment required as a condition for filing an appeal under section 278.03 or any other law, nor does it affect the order of payment of delinquent taxes under section 280.39.

 Every judgment for personal property taxes shall be docketed and thereafter become a lien upon the real property of the debtor in the county within which the judgment was rendered to the same extent as other judgments for the recovery of money and may be docketed in other counties in like manner and with like effect.